- What We Do

 Legal Ombudsman PO Box 6806, Wolverhampton, WV1 9WJ

-12 The Solicitors Regulation Authority can help you if you are concerned about any non-service aspect of the firm.
-This includes any practice or regulatory issues, which you believe should be considered by the professional regulator of solicitors.
+What to do if you are unhappy with our behaviour The Solicitors Regulation Authority can help you if you are concerned about any non-service aspect of the firm.
+This includes any practice or regulatory issues, which you believe should be considered by the professional regulator of solicitors such as dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other characteristic.